hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   URL constructed from the `region`.
 It's typically used to connect to custom CloudWatchLogs endpoints.

+* `devicefarm` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom DeviceFarm endpoints.

 * `dynamodb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to `dynamodb-local`.